nityanand22/DevTinder/README.md

 - set the expiry of jwt token and cookies to 7 days
 - Create userSchema method to getJWT()
 - create userSchema method to comparePassword(passwordInputByUser, passwordHash)

+- Explore Tinder api
+- Create a list of all api, you can think of in Dev Tinder
+- Group multiple routes under respective routers